gdgsacramento/raffleapp-server/README.md

 ###raffleapp-server
-This is the angular.js/node.js/mongoDB server application for raffle application.
-This is a POC application for the angular/node/mongo stack.
-It is used to determine best practices for developing and testing this stack.
+This is a angular.js/node.js/mongoDB server application for a raffle application.
+This is a proof of concept application for the angular/node/mongo stack.
+It is used to determine best practices for developing and testing with these technologies.

 ##Project Setup
   * Install and have MongoDB running.
 Alternatively you can use a hosted (MongoLab,etc.) instance.
 You must specify a `config/development.json` file to point to a hosted mongo instance.
 The `config\default.json` assumes a local instance.